Irrelon/ForerunnerDB/readme.md

 	inserted: An array of documents that were inserted
 	failed: An array of documents that failed to insert

+# Development

+## Unit Tests
+Unit tests are available in the ./unitTests folder, load index.html to run the tests.

-# Development Building / Compiling
+## Building / Compiling
 > This step is not required unless you are modifying ForerunnerDB code and wish to build your own version.

 ForerunnerDB uses Browserify to compile to single-file distribution builds whilst maintaining source in distinct module files.
 To build, ensure you have Node.js and browserify installed.
 To install browserify if you already have Node.js: